-&lt;sup>394 The total cost of Capital Tools is gradually amortized over a period of time instead of being recognized as an expense at the time of acquisition.
+393 The total cost of Capital Tools is gradually amortized over a period of time instead of being recognized as an expense at the time of acquisition.

-- 117. Electric Distribution Operations Technology projects relate to deployment and integration of a new ADMS and improvement of Distribution Asset GIS Data. - 118.
-Expenditures in the prior GRC were prepared assuming that ADMS integration would begin in 2019, which means that 96 percent of ADMS costs were forecast to be incurred in this GRC cycle. - 119.
-Capital projects under IGP and the Grid Modernization Plan support DER integration and connectivity to PG&E's system which means that some projects can be viewed as forward-looking projects that do not provide immediate benefits. - 120.
-Concerns about IGP and the Grid Modernization Plan capital projects mostly relate to the scale of the project and timing for when the project should be undertaken. - 121.
-The CWSP programs aggressively seek to mitigate wildfire risk by incorporating a risk-based approach to identify and address PG&E's assets that are most at risk from the threat of wildfires and its associated events. - 122.
-The expanded mitigation activities and capital projects under CWSP are new and costs are difficult to predict. - 123.
-Even PG&E admits that the scope and specifics for some CWSP-related programs and projects are still uncertain, especially those relating to system hardening. - 124.
-A two-way balancing account to track CWSP costs allows PG&E to spend more than the authorized amount in cases where the authorized forecast is below what is necessary to conduct necessary and important safety-related mitigations against wildfire risks and allows return of funds to ratepayers if actual expenditures are lower than forecast.
+- 118. Concerns about IGP and the Grid Modernization Plan capital projects mostly relate to the scale of the project and timing for when the project should be undertaken. - 119.
+The CWSP programs aggressively seek to mitigate wildfire risk by incorporating a risk-based approach to identify and address PG&E's assets that are most at risk from the threat of wildfires and its associated events. - 120.
+The expanded mitigation activities and capital projects under CWSP are new and costs are difficult to predict. - 121.
+The scope and specifics for some CWSP-related programs and projects, such as system hardening, are continuing to be refined and developed. - 122.
+A two-way balancing account to track CWSP costs allows PG&E to spend more than the authorized amount in cases where the authorized forecast is below what is necessary to conduct necessary and important safety-related mitigations against wildfire risks and allows return of funds to ratepayers if actual expenditures are lower than forecast. - 123.
+The mechanism adopted in the Settlement for the WMBA affords the Commission a reasonableness review if expenditures exceed a certain level above the authorized forecast. - 124.
+PG&E provides project summaries with costs for its CWSP projects in its workpapers and the 2020 forecasts are adequately supported by the record in the proceeding considering the current progress of PG&E's wildfire mitigation activities.
+The record also shows that additional capital work can be conducted in the attrition years. - 125.
+The increased scope of CWSP work planned for 2022 is not sufficiently defined, especially for system hardening, but PG&E is expected to ramp-up its system hardening work in the attrition years.

-- 125. The mechanism adopted in the Settlement for the WMBA affords the Commission a reasonableness review if expenditures exceed a certain level above the authorized forecast. - 126.
-PG&E provides project summaries with costs for its CWSP projects in its workpapers and the 2020 forecasts are adequately supported by the record in the proceeding considering the current progress of PG&E's wildfire mitigation activities. - 127.
-The increased scope of CWSP work planned for 2021 and 2022, especially for system hardening, may not be feasibly undertaken or completed as scheduled given the constraints that PG&E and other parties state in testimony and there is insufficient support for the unit cost forecasts for 2021 and 2022 for system hardening. - 128.
-The capital forecast for CWSP projects in 2021 is more than 50 percent higher than the 2020 forecast while the 2022 capital forecast is almost double the costs forecasted for 2020. - 129.
+- 126. The capital forecast proposed in the Settlement Agreement for CWSP projects in 2021 is more than 50 percent higher than the 2020 forecast while the 2022 capital forecast is almost double the costs forecasted for 2020. - 127.
 Among other things, AB 1054 prohibits California's large electrical corporations from earning an equity return on their share of the first \$5 billion of capital expenditures that the state's electrical corporations aggregately spend on fire risk mitigation measures approved in their wildfire mitigation plans.
-Each utility's share is determined by the Wildfire Fund allocation metric. - 130.
+Each utility's share is determined by the Wildfire Fund allocation metric. - 128.
 According to section 8386.3(e) of the Public Utilities Code, PG&E cannot earn an equity rate of return on its share of the first \$5 billion of capital expenditures that the state's large electrical corporations aggregately spend on wildfire risk mitigation measures approved in their wildfire mitigation plans.
 PG&E's share, as determined by the Wildfire Fund allocation metric is 64.2 percent, or \$3.21 billion.

-- 131. In lieu of an equity return, PG&E is requesting to earn a debt return on CWSP capital expenditures in this GRC cycle. - 132.
-Section 8386.3(e) allows PG&E to finance the GRC CWSP capital expenditures with a financing order pursuant to section 850.1 and Section 8386.3(e) allows debt financing for these wildfire mitigation capital expenditures. - 133.
+IT is uncertain when PG&E will satisfy its \$3.21 billion exclusion under AB 1054 as it depends in part on the timing of decision's regarding capital expenditures recorded in the WMPMA. - 129.
+In lieu of an equity return, PG&E is requesting to earn a debt return on CWSP capital expenditures in this GRC cycle. - 130.
+Section 8386.3(e) allows PG&E to finance the GRC CWSP capital expenditures with a financing order pursuant to section 850.1 and Section 8386.3(e) allows debt financing for these wildfire mitigation capital expenditures. - 131.
 Other capital expenditures subject to the section 8386.3(e) equity return exclusion are recorded in the WMPMA.